Enabling logging

 Diagnostic settings are cached in all processes, including background compiler processes and IDE helper processes.

-To restart background compiler processes, do the following:
+To restart background compiler processes, run the following command:

 metalama kill

-If you want to change the logging configuration of the IDE processes, restart your IDE manually.
+If you need to alter the logging configuration of the IDE processes, you will need to manually restart your IDE.

 Step 4.
 Execute Metalama

-Execute the sequence of actions to be logged.
+Perform the sequence of actions that you wish to log.

 Warning